titouancreach/brave-banana/Doc.md

 - The file name must remain unchanged (e.g. pharmacy.js) to avoid breaking existing imports.
 - Migrating the file to TypeScript would break compatibility for callers written in JavaScript.
-- Alternatively, it would require an additional transpilation step to strip the types
+- Alternatively, it would require an additional transpilation step to strip the types.

 This looks like a decision we should make with the team.

-So, there's a middle-ground solution using [@ts-check](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html), it allows us to check types without breaking any code that calls our code."
+So, there's a middle-ground solution using [@ts-check](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html).
+It allows us to check types without breaking any code that calls our code."

 ## Step 3

 We are now pretty confident about refactoring the code.
-So let's identify the potential issue we want to address :
+So let's identify the potential issue we want to address:

 - **The business rules for updating drugs are all mixed together**, making it hard to test each rule in isolation.
 Nested ternaries also make the code harder to read and maintain.